-10A Salt- and brackish-water marshes; 10B Fresh-water marshes (herbaceous vegetation); 10C Fresh-water swamps (woody vegetation); and 10D Mangroves.
-All of these shoreline types are present along the upper Texas coast except for mangroves.
+10A Salt- and brackish-water marshes; 10B Fresh-water marshes (herbaceous vegetation); 10C Fresh-water swamps (woody vegetation); and 10D Mangroves and other estuarine scrub-shrub wetlands.
+All of these shoreline types are present along the central Texas coast.

 INTRODUCTION